Last Updated on

 Removing cavity wall insulation clearly isn’t a DIY project.
 If you need the job doing, you should seek out properly qualified professionals.
 A good thing to look out for when choosing a firm to trust is whether they’re OSCAR certified.
 This identifies companies and tradesmen that have proved themselves to be competent and reliable.
 Areas that OSCAR cover include roofing and decking, as well as cavity wall extraction.

-Cavity Wall Insulation Removal Cost
+Cavity Wall Insulation Removal Cost in 2020

 The exact rate that cavity wall insulation firms ask for will depend on the kind of insulation that needs removing, as some varieties are more difficult to extract than others.